saicaca/fuwari/src/content/posts/covuni-experience.md

 The second AI technique we learned about was FSM.
 The professors gave us examples of what good AI and bad AI are by showing us example videos and explaining why they're good or bad.
-They then explained where exactly does FSM fit into the pipeline and gave an example of a rudimentary way to implement FSM by chaining if-else.
+They then explained where exactly FSM fits into the pipeline and gave an example of a rudimentary way to implement FSM by chaining conditional statements.

 To me, FSM is interesting because if the language has a strong type system and supports generics, then it's possible to get a type-safe FSM.